kczulko/nixos-config/README.md

 ```

 which for initial evaluation returns an empty string (when path does not exist).
 It means that while introducing
 new secret, one may have to run `nixos-rebuild ...` twice... (sic!).
+Maybe [this](https://github.com/jordanisaacs/homeage) project may help here.